 Very large settlements are possible within months or, in some cases, up to two years.
 Damages are awarded for personal injury or wrongful death, depending on whether the victim is still alive at the time the claim is resolved.
 It is best to file soon after diagnosis in order to beat the statute of limitations deadline.

 At Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, we are not a giant mega-firm.
 Nevertheless, although we are large enough to possess investigatory and financial resources, we are not so large that our clients become faceless case numbers to us.
-Since we practice only personal injury law, we are not distracted by any other area of practice, and we have gotten good at what we do.
-Very good.
+We are not distracted by any other area of practice, therefore we are very good at what we do because we only practice personal injury law.

 So good, in fact, that four of our lawyers were selected Top Lawyers by Washingtonian Magazine, five were named by their peers as Washington D.C.
 Super Lawyers, and five were included in the prestigious Best Lawyers in America list.
-We can put that expertise to work for you if you want us to.
+We can put our expertise to work for you.